-The East Carroll School System shall require every student entering kindergarten, and any first-grade student who did not attend a full day public or private kindergarten for a full academic year or transferred from out of state, to be given the DRDP-K and Acadience Reading which will be used to evaluate kindergarten readiness of individual students where a child may need additional instructional supports.
+The East Carroll School System shall require every student entering kindergarten and first- grade student who did not attend a full day public or private kindergarten for a full academic year or transferred from out of state, to be given the DRDP-K and Acadience Reading which will be used to evaluate kindergarten readiness of individual students where a child may need additional instructional supports.
 The results will be used in student placement and for planning of instruction.
-It will also determine the recommendation for placement in first grade or transitional first grade.
+It will also determine the recommendation for placement in first grade.